hyperk/hk-software/README.md

 . /usr/local/hk/hk-software/install-Linux_x86_64-gcc_8-python_3.8.13/setup.sh
 ```

-From there, you should have access to all the software:
+From there, you should have access to all the software, e.g.:

 ```bash
 which WCSim